guibafica/nlw__food_delivery/README.md

 ## Libs and Techs

 - Expo: An open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React;
+- Nativewind (Tailwindcss): A CSS tool that has the advantage of maintaining the application's standards;
+- clsx: Lib generally used to conditionally apply a given className.
+Used together with Tailwindcss;

 # Author